showyourwork/showyourwork-action/README.rst

 The **showyourwork-action** runs on `GitHub Actions <https://github.com/features/actions>`_ to automatically build a `showyourwork <https://github.com/showyourwork/showyourwork>`_ article on the cloud every time changes are pushed to the remote repository.
 Under the hood, this action installs ``conda`` and ``showyourwork``, then runs the workflow to generate the article PDF, which it uploads to a separate branch on the remote.
 Importantly, everything is cached and all timestamps are preserved across builds, so this action will only re-run things that explicitly depend on the files that changed since the last time it ran.

-This action is typically called in the workflow file ``.github/workflows/build.yml`` of a `showyourwork <https://github.com/showyourwork/showyourwork>`_ article repository.
+This action is typically called in the workflow files ``.github/workflows/build.yml`` and ``.github/workflows/build-pull-request.yml`` of a `showyourwork <https://github.com/showyourwork/showyourwork>`_ article repository.
 For more information on GitHub Actions workflow files, see `here <https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions>`_.

 Inputs
 ------